microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

 1. Make sure the `VehicleRegistrationService` and `FineCollectionService` are running (results of step 1 and 2).

-1. Open another **new** terminal window in VS Code and set the current folder to `Resources/TrafficControlService`.
+1. Open a **new** terminal window in VS Code and set the current folder to `Resources/TrafficControlService`.

 1. Start the service using `dotnet run`.